KBQVE42B/Shecan_GUI_Program/README.md

 You must be just open the shecan.py file🐍

-Note⚠️: open the shecan.py file with adminitrator.
+Note⚠️: open the shecan.py file as adminitrator.